SterlingMcKinley/100DaysOfCloud/AWS/Day _28_SUSTAINABILITY_README.md

 AWS is responsible for sustainability OF the cloud.
 Customers are responsible for sustainability IN the cloud.

-In this lab I will draw proxy metrics from AWS Cost & Usage Report (sample data) and prepare the data ready for dashboarding with Amazon QuickSight.
-Then I will add data and combine it with the AWS Cost & Usage Reports.
+In this lab I will draw proxy metrics from AWS Cost & Usage Report (sample data) using Amazon Athena to prepare the data for analysis.